 ---

-**An AI bot crawler is a specialized web robot that fetches website content to feed large language models for training or real-time answer generation, whereas Googlebot indexes pages specifically to drive referral traffic.** This fundamental distinction means your Google rankings can remain stable while your brand's visibility in AI-generated recommendations collapses.
-AI crawlers consume content to produce direct answers, often removing the need for users to visit the original source.
+**An AI bot crawler is a specialized web robot that fetches your site's content to feed large language models, either for training data or for real-time answer generation.** Unlike Googlebot, which indexes pages to send referral traffic back to publishers, AI crawlers consume your content to produce answers that users never leave to verify.
+This distinction is the reason your Google rankings can hold steady while your share of AI-generated recommendations quietly collapses.

-Search volume will decline 25% by 2026 as users migrate to AI-powered answer engines, according to Search Engine Land.
-If a website is not readable by AI crawlers, it effectively ceases to exist in ChatGPT or Perplexity conversations.
-This guide details the technical differences between these bots, which ones to allow or block, and the infrastructure changes required for citation-readiness.
+Traditional search volume is projected to decline 25% by 2026 as users migrate to AI-powered answer engines, according to Search Engine Land.
+If your site isn't readable by AI crawlers, it doesn't rank lower in ChatGPT or Perplexity; it simply doesn't exist in those conversations.
+This guide explains technical and behavioral differences, which bots to allow or block, and infrastructure changes for citation-readiness.

 # Key Takeaways